edde-framework/edde/docs/features.md

 See [Story](/story) how long Edde is here, it's quite long reading because for now it's few years.

+## Docker based

+Docker is quite important today, and so framework aware of this cool technology simplifying all the stuff around to make container builds much more easy.
+This could be done for example by making services integral part of [container](/components/container), thus available everywhere, so you can for example execute upgrades from URL.

 ## Concepts

 Edde is not yet another implementation of existing parts of another libraries or frameworks; it has it's own ideas,